 And no doubt have a huge amount of fun at the construction site bringing their project ideas to life.

 With the excavators, you’ll dig the dirt away to shape things like foundations, nature walks, lakes, and roadways.
 Loaders get the dug dirt out of the way.
-And dump trucks haul it from the construction site.
+And haul it from the construction site.

 For some ideas to get you started putting your construction fleet to work let me give you a few project thoughts off the top of my head.
 The plan here is to design each project large enough for later operation of your other radio control models.